bldl/emplace-spidermonkey/README.md

 The process of checking if a `key` exists and then inserting it if not, is likely the primary, in-demand use case for this method.
 By following the steps of this proposal, the process became unnecessarily complicated.
 Most developers typically just need to insert a `value` if the given `key` is missing, rather than having to provide separate logic for both `insert` and `update`.

-In additon, the approach of the original proposal don't align well with common practices in other known programming languages.
+In additon, the approach of the original proposal doesn't align well with common practices in other known programming languages.
 An example which offers a similar and simpler functionality is seen in Python and is called <a href="https://docs.python.org/2/library/stdtypes.html#dict.setdefault" target="_blank">`setdefault`</a>.
 You can read more about this method in the next section of the tutorial.

 By making it overcomplicated and a feature that is not commonly found in other languages, the method is at risk at being underutilized.
 Reducing the scope to a more straightforward function makes it more intuitive and more likely to be used effectively.